South Korea's Bong Joon Ho wins best director Oscar win for 'Parasite'

 He is currently developing a limited television series based on “Parasite” for U.S. cable channel HBO.

-This year’s other directing nominees were Martin Scorsese for “The Irishman,” Quentin Tarantino for “Once Upon a Time in Hollywood,” Sam Mendes for “1917,” and Todd Phillips for “Joker.”
+This year’s other directing nominees were Martin Scorsese for “The Irishman,” Quentin Tarantino for “Once Upon a Time in Hollywood,” Sam Mendes for “1917,” and Todd Phillips for “Joker.